On0n0k1/Tutorial_NEAR_Rust/EN/lesson_6_enums/Readme.md

 members = ["member1", "path/to/member2", "crates/*"]
 exclude = ["crates/foo", "path/to/other"]
 ```
 In the example above, we included 3 paths, and excluded 2.
-You can also see there's support for wildcards, called [globs](https://docs.rs/glob/0.3.0/glob/struct.Pattern.html) (or Unix shell style patterns), to match multiple paths.
+There's support for wildcards, called [globs](https://docs.rs/glob/0.3.0/glob/struct.Pattern.html) (or Unix shell style patterns), to match multiple paths.

 ---